bvonboyen/bvonboyen.github.io/_posts/2025-10-15-sport-and-reinsurance.md

 tags: [sports, reinsurance, thoughtleadership, conceptual]
 ---

+Gary Lineker:
-Gary Lineker: 'Football is a simple game.
-Twenty-two men chase a ball for 90 minutes and at the end, the Germans always win.'
+“Football is a simple game.
+Twenty-two men chase a ball for 90 minutes, and at the end, the Germans always win.”

-This quote says a lot on modeling, it is a simple game, meaning one goal one score, and both teams have a continuous chance to score during a fixed time of 90 minutes.
+This quote says a lot about modeling.
+It is a simple game — one goal equals one score — and both teams have a continuous chance to score during a fixed time of 90 minutes.
-The game has a relatively low scoring intensity, ranging about 1.5 goals per team and match. with only small differences across leagues.
+The game has a relatively low scoring intensity, averaging about 1.5 goals per team and match, with only small differences across leagues.

 Of course,
 a) Germany just recently lost against Slovakia, and
-b) it were pointless to write this, if Germany always wins.
+b) it would be pointless to write this post if Germany always won.

-Icehockey is quite similar, with a key difference being higher average intensity, and a built in regime switch with temporary player suspensions leading to powerplay situations.
+Ice hockey is quite similar, with a key difference being the higher average scoring intensity, and a built-in regime switch: temporary player suspensions lead to power-play situations.

 Basketball, though, is fundamentally different.
-Yes, there is a set time, and while there is a net playtime - just like in icehockey, key difference to icehockey is twofold:
+Yes, there is a fixed time, and while there is net play time — just like in ice hockey — the key differences are twofold:

-1) Limited time per drive, reducing the variation of drives per game
+Limited time per drive, reducing the variation in the number of drives per game.

-2) Different scoring mechanism, that allows either 1, 2 or 3 points per drive.
+A different scoring mechanism, allowing 1, 2, or 3 points per drive.

-So what does this mean for a reinsurance professional?
-Soccer is reasonably close to a continuous poisson process, which in Reinsurance, is used in attritional claims modeling in a quota share of a larger motor (fleet) policy.
+🏦 What does this mean for a reinsurance professional?

+Soccer is reasonably close to a continuous Poisson process, which in reinsurance is used to model attritional claim frequencies in proportional treaties — for instance, personal accident with a fixed sum insured.
-This is already different for Icehockey, where, similar to credit re-insurance, there are inhomogenous poisson processes at work, that reasonably cover higher intensities and higher dispersions.
-Statistically, a negative binomial can translate the current model to new sports.
-Basketball is a nice fit for a compound poisson model, the general work horse of risk theory

-We can continue this with baseball, American football, and tennis...
+Ice hockey is already different.
+Similar to credit reinsurance, there are inhomogeneous Poisson processes at work that create higher intensities and greater dispersion — as seen in trade-credit aggregate stop-loss covers.
+This can be modeled either via a Markov-modulated Poisson process or by a negative binomial distribution (with stochastic intensity).

+Basketball fits nicely to a compound Poisson model, the general workhorse of risk theory — used, for example, in pricing attritional losses in motor insurance.

+So what do you think about Tennis, Baseball, and American Football?

+Property per-risk portfolios (independent but with small correlated patches)?

+Multi-layer structures like catastrophe programs?

+Industry-wide insured losses from a defined catastrophe event exceeding a pre-agreed threshold (ILW-type)?

 ---